 If you’re looking to buy Russian real estate, find out what mortgage rate options, costs and borrowing amounts are available for foreigners.

-This guide explains the Russian housing market, the process to get a mortgage in Russia, how much you can borrow, mortgage interest rates, mortgage calculators and costs of getting a Russian mortgage.
+This guide explains the process of getting a mortgage in Russia, how much you can borrow, interest rates, mortgage calculators and costs of getting a Russian mortgage.

 Should you buy real estate in Russia?

 House prices in Russia have started to rise slightly after a period of little movement.
 The Russian Federal State Statistics Services (Rosstat) said that resale apartments increased in value by 0.7% in the second quarter of 2018.